mileTadic1994/technologyAssesment/README.md

 Applicaion is built using Expo CLI.
+Since its much easy and fast to setup, and its suitabe for smaller apps like this.

 To start App run: